cloudflare/next-on-pages/packages/eslint-plugin-next-on-pages/docs/rules/no-unsupported-configs.md

 # `next-on-pages/no-unsupported-configs`

-`@cloudflare/next-on-pages` doesn't support all config options that are supported by Next in their `next.config.js` file.
+`@cloudflare/next-on-pages` doesn't support all config options that are supported by Next in their `next.config.mjs` file.

 As documented in the [support documentation](https://github.com/cloudflare/next-on-pages/blob/main/docs/supported.md#nextconfigjs-properties) there are config options that: we support, we don't currently support, we support and don't plan to.